abirh2/ramadan-companion/docs/design-guidelines.md

 ## 9. Accessibility

-The Ramadan Companion app follows WCAG 2.1 Level AA standards to ensure accessibility for all users, including those using assistive technologies.
+The Deen Companion app follows WCAG 2.1 Level AA standards to ensure accessibility for all users, including those using assistive technologies.

 ### 9.1 Visual Accessibility